Brun Ko Farm

 Operation: Lawn to Lunch includes all of the seeds and transplants you will need to start your very own 4x8 square foot garden along with a garden map & planting instructions.
 The bundle also includes videos on key topics including,

-April: 20: 4-5pm at the Danish Windmill parking lot in Elk Horn & 5:30-6:30pm at the Atlantic City Park
+• 5-5:45pm at the Danish Windmill parking lot in Elk Horn

-May: 18 4-5pm at the Danish Windmill parking lot in Elk Horn & 5:30-6:30pm at the Atlantic City Park
+• 5-5:45pm at the Danish Windmill parking lot in Elk Horn

 *You will need to pick up both times as the first pick up will be for cool season crops that need planted earlier and the 2nd date will be to pick up warm season transplants like tomatoes and peppers.
 Alternative pick up times can be arranged at our farm located 3 miles East of Elk Horn.